aodn/ogcapi-java/github-actions-readme.md

 ```

 #### Cancel the workflow
 - To cancel/stop the current running workflow.
-Got Github `Actions`, select your `workflow` and click `Cancel workflow`
+Go to Github `Actions`, select your `workflow` and click `Cancel workflow`